doiim/waku-chat-vue-plugin/README.md

 - `externalUserId`: (string) - The user id for identification of message owners
 - `externalUserName`: (string) (optional) - The user name for displaying on messages, after sending a message cannot be changed on that message.
 If not provided, the user name will be generated using the id.
+- `externalUserType`: (string) (optional) - The user type for displaying on messages, after sending a message cannot be changed on that message.
 - `onOpen`: (() => void) (optional) - A function called everytime user opens the chat window.
 - `onClose`: (() => void) (optional) - A function called everytime user closes the chat window.
 - `onConnect`: (() => void) (optional) - A function called when chat connects from peers.